a-rich/DJ-Tools/docs/tutorials/developer_docs/collections_api.md

 For example, you can filter tracks to create new playlists.

-This snippet creates a new playlist that has all the tracks in your collection containing non-integer BPM values which is an indicator of potentially incorrect beat grids:
+Below are a few snippets demonstrating how new playlists can be created that target tracks with non-integer BPMs, have BPMs that don't agree with beat grid data, or are WAV files.

 ```
 collection.add_playlist(
     RekordboxPlaylist.new_playlist(